American Wind Power Center: Presently

-The center was unveiled in a grand dedication held on October 17, 2009.

 On June 22, 2016 the center opened a new 33000 sqft addition that houses a 4000 sqft "G" scale train display featuring the early 1900s scenery when windmills and trains were life sources for each other.
 There are historic wind turbines on display, some of which date back to the 1920s.
 This wing of the museum also houses the Alta Reeds miniature house collection.